yuiii1234/stack/README.md

 ## Flexbox Defaults

-If you are rendering a `<Stack />` component without any props, it will render like this:
+Using a `<Stack />` component without any props renders it like this:

 ```tsx
 <div